code-423n4/2023-07-lens/README.md

 - Is it an NFT?: Yes
 - Does the token conform to the ERC20 standard?: N/A (its ERC721)
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: Yes
-- Please describe required context: Upgrade from Lens V1 to V2 will be done in-place using a transparent proxy pattern, knowdlege about Lens V1 is just required in the context of the secuiry
+- Please describe required context: Upgrade from Lens V1 to V2 will be done in-place using a transparent proxy pattern, knowdlege about Lens V1 is required in the context of upgrade and migration success, including unexpected breaking changes.
 - Does it use an oracle?: No
 - Are there any novel or unique curve logic or mathematical models?: No
 - Is it a fork of a popular project?: No